Breakfast Means Biscuits

-South Carolinian Alexander Smalls learned the art of seasoning and cooking from his grandfather, who was a great cook.
-His grandfather, who came from Spartanburg, South Carolina, argued that a Sunday breakfast should be a banquet.
-He would cook all kinds of food including catfish, sage sausage, rice, grits “and maybe gravy from the previous night’s veal or beef stew.
-But no matter the menu, Grandpa’s breakfast was not complete without biscuits and sorghum or molasses,” writes Smalls.
-Below is my biscuit recipe; hook them up with some fried fish, rice or grits, plenty of Texas Pete hot sauce on hand for that fish and butter and molasses for them biscuits and you have yourself a serious Carolina breakfast on your table.
+South Carolinian Alexander Smalls learned the art of making biscuits from his grandfather.
+Is grandfather hailed from Spartanburg, South Carolina and insisted a Sunday breakfast should be a banquet.
+He would cook all kinds of food and no matter the menu, Grandpa’s breakfast was not complete without biscuits served with molasses.
+Below is my biscuit recipe; hook them up with some fried fish

 Buttermilk Biscuit Recipe